 What Is Structured Content?

 Structured content follows a set of predefined rules.
-These rules are also called a “standard”, and they provide a consistent framework for content so systems and applications can interact with that content.
+These rules are also called a “standard”, and they provide a consistent framework for content over all channels used so systems and applications can interact with that content.

 In one sense, this kind of content is everywhere.
 At the same time, the quality of that content varies widely.